 The Governing Body has considered the need for a specific internal audit function and has decided to appoint Chase House Education Services Limited to undertake internal audit services.
-This company's role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems.
-On a termly basis, the company reports to the Governing Body on the operation of the systems and controls and on the discharge of the Governing Body's financial responsibilities.

-The internal auditor's role includes giving advice on financial and other matters and performing a range of checks on the academy trust's financial systems.
-In particular, the checks carried out in the current period included testing on the adequacy and effectiveness of the financial controls operating within the Academy in accordance with the requirements contained in the Academies Financial Handbook.
+The internal auditor's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.